speedyleion/speedyleion.github.io/_posts/2023-05-28-rust-static-dynamic-dispatch.markdown

 For more information about this error, try `rustc --explain E0277`.
 ```

-Like many rust error messages, this one provides you with a potentional fix,
+Like many rust error messages, this one provides you with a potential fix,
 adding `+ ?Sized` to the trait bounds.

 ## Implicitly Sized